bhisaac/5eFP/5eFP-SRD.md

 ## How to Play

 This introduction remains at the top of the 5eFP System Reference Document (5eFP-SRD) while in development for GMs who wish to explore a new way of playing the d20 fifth edition rules with a minimum focus on the self-reflective and self-exploration practices.
-5eFP-SRD appendices will include further information about 5eFP for those who want to understand 5eFP as a healing modality and philosophical worldview upon completing the final draft.
+5eFP-SRD appendices will include further information about 5eFP for those who want to understand 5eFP as a healing modality and philosophical worldview as we get closer to completing the final draft.

 # Lexicon